generate_before_header

 The Big Lie

-• Emails reveal that Clark circulated a draft letter to his colleagues at the Department of Justice calling on Georgia’s state legislature to overturn the outcome of the 2020 presidential election.
+• Emails reveal that Clark drafted a letter with DOJ lawyer Ken Klukowski and circulated it to his colleagues at the DOJ calling on Georgia’s state legislature to overturn the outcome of the 2020 presidential election.

-• Clark attempted to convince higher-ups in the DOJ to pressure certain local legislatures to overturn the outcome of the presidential election in their states.
+• Clark attempted to convince higher-ups in the DOJ to pressure certain local legislatures to falsify their Electoral College electors in order to overturn the outcome of the presidential election in their states.

-• Clark coordinated with Rep. Scott Perry (R-Penn.) to try to convince Trump Chief of Staff Mark Meadows to overturn the election results.
+• Clark coordinated with Rep. Scott Perry (R-Penn.) to try to convince Trump Chief of Staff Mark Meadows to help in the effort to use fake electors to overturn the election results.

 • Clark reportedly coordinated with Trump to remove then-acting Attorney General Jeff Rosen from office when he refused to pressure officials in Georgia to alter the results of the presidential election.